derbyjs/derby/index.md

 {{"{{"}}#maybe}}<b>Let's go dancing!</b>{{"{{"}}/maybe}}
 {% endhighlight %}

+### Whitespace, HTML conformance, and escaping

+Before parsing, all HTML comments, leading whitespace, and new lines are removed from templates.
+Whitespace at the end of lines is maintained, in case a space is desired in the HTML output.
+The contents of `<script>` and `<style>` tags are passed through literally.

+Derby's HTML parser should be able to parse any valid HTML, including elements that don't require closing tags and unquoted attributes.
+HTML attribute values only need to be quoted if they are the empty string or if they contain a space, equals sign, or greater than sign.
+Note that since Derby templates are parsed as HTML first, any of these characters within a template tag require an attribute to be escaped.
+When in doubt, add quotes around attributes---Derby will remove them from the output HTML when they are not required.

+Because it understands the HTML context, Derby's HTML escaping is much more minimal than that of most templating libraries.
+You may be surprised to see unescaped `>` and `&` characters.
+These only need to be escaped in certain contexts, and Derby only escapes them when needed.
+If you are skeptical, an [HTML5 validator](http://html5.validator.nu/) will detect most escaping bugs.

+Throughout these docs, the output of templates is shown indented and on multiple lines for the sake of readability.
+However, Derby's renderer would not output any indentation or line breaks.
+In addition, output attribute values are quoted, but Derby only includes quotes around attribute values if they are needed.

 ### Variables

 Variables insert a value from the context or model with a given name.
 If the name isn't found, nothing will be inserted.
 Values are HTML escaped by default.
 Triple braces may be used to insert a value without escaping.